cekit/cekit/docs/overrides.rst

 	    - "echo"
 	    - "foo"

+**Known issues**: Merging sequence nodes can have surprising results, please see `corresponding issue. <https://github.com/jboss-container-images/concreate/issues/106>`_

 Mapping nodes
 ^^^^^^^^^^^^^
 Mappings are merged via *name* key.
-If Concreate is overriding an mapping or array of mappings it tries to find a *name* key in mapping and use and identification of mapping.
-If two *name* keys matches, all keys of the mapping are updated.
+If Concreate is overriding an mapping or array of mappings it tries to find a **name** key in mapping and use and identification of mapping.
+If two **name** keys matches, all keys of the mapping are updated.

 **Example**: Updating mapping node: